 Music Together states in the front of the song books, that research shows that 84% of us are born with enough musical intelligence to play in a professional orchestra.
 Let that sink in.
 They go on to assure adults that we all do have musical talent, even if it’s currently undiscovered.

-Third, it seems that one child has acheived “pitch competency.”
+Third, it seems that one child has achieved “pitch competency.”
 It’s pretty amazing to me, because I always felt sad I wasn’t blessed with a great singing ability and my rhythm is worse.
 With practice, I’m getting better.
 My other child is coming along with both pitch and rhythm.
-It’s amazing, since I thought musical ability was something one inherited.
+I thought musical ability was something one inherited.

 Global and welcoming